Late-Breaking Analysis Demonstrates Characteristics Associated With Long-Term Overall Survival With Onivyde® Regimen In Metastatic Pancreatic Adenocarcinoma

 Our pipeline is fueled by external innovation and supported by nearly 100 years of development experience and global hubs in the U.S., France and the U.K. Our teams in more than 40 countries and our partnerships around the world enable us to bring medicines to patients in more than 100 countries.

 Ipsen is listed in Paris (Euronext: IPN) and in the U.S. through a Sponsored Level I American Depositary Receipt program (ADR: IPSEY).
-For more information, visit ipsen.com.
+For more information, visit ipsen.

 Ipsen Media contacts